Simultaneous Polysomnography and Cardiotocography Reveal Temporal Correlation Between Maternal Obstructive Sleep Apnea and Fetal Hypoxia: METHODS

 \subsubsection{FHR Monitoring}

 CTG was performed to measure the continuous FHR using the Monica AN24 (Monica Healthcare Ltd., Nottingham, UK) and was time-synchronised to the PSG recording.
-This device has been validated against intrapartum monitoring utilizing scalp electrodesand with antepartum CTG\cite{dipietro2022measuring, tamber2020systematic}.
+In Center A, CTG was conducted continuously over a 10-hour period (20:00 -- 06:00), whereas monitoring duration parameters in Center B were unspecified in the protocol.
+This device has been validated against intrapartum monitoring utilizing scalp electrodes and with antepartum CTG\cite{dipietro2022measuring, tamber2020systematic}.
 The Monica AN24 is a non-invasive device that uses five adhesive electrodes placed on the maternal abdomen to track fetal electrocardiogram (ECG), maternal ECG, and uterine activity.
 The results of CTGs were deidentified and evaluated by two obstetricians, blinded to the sleep study results.
 They precisely annotated for the onset and offset of accelerations and decelerations.
 In cases where discrepancies in annotation occurred, a senior physician conducted a review.
-Definitions for FHR tracing based on guidelines from the NICHD and ACOG (\textbf{Supplemental table 1})\cite{arnold2017intrapartum}.
+Definitions for FHR tracing based on guidelines from the NICHD and ACOG\cite{arnold2017intrapartum}.